Putumayo genocide: The continuance of crime

 Most of the Peruvian Amazon Company's managers in the Putumayo were replaced after Casement's consular commission and judge Paredes's investigation, with the notable exception of Miguel S. Loayza, the general manager of El Encanto.
 In 1911, the company reported that several of their recently dismissed employees had fled the region, taking up to five hundred Indigenous people with them.
 On November 28 of 1911, the captain of S.S.
 Liberal allowed around twenty-seven ex-agents of the PAC, many of which had active arrest warrants, to embark on the ship, these men later disembarked in Brazilian territory, away from the influence of Peruvian authorities.

-In 1912, lieutenant Aurelio E. O'Donovan of the Peruvian army was arrested for trafficking 12 Huitoto natives onboard steamship Hamburgo, he was transporting them towards Iquitos.
-This group of 12 natives was composed of eight males and four females, all between the ages of 8 and 14.
+In 1912, lieutenant Aurelio E. O'Donovan of the Peruvian army was arrested for trafficking 12 Huitoto native children onboard steamship Hamburgo, he was transporting them towards Iquitos.
+This group of 12 natives was composed of eight boys and four girls, all between the ages of 8 and 14.